Leni Wylliams: Career

-Wylliams met Mary Pat Henry while both were guest artists at a festival in Vancouver, BC, Canada.
-It was there that they both became aware of their remarkably-similar visions of dance and its history.
-Soon after, Henry relocated to the University of Missouri–Kansas City to teach at its Conservatory of Music and then beckoned Wylliams to move there too.
-During 1991, the two of them founded Wylliams/Henry Danse Theatre [WHDT] and were its co-artistic-directors.
+Wylliams met Mary Pat Henry while both were guest artists during a 1987 Victoria Arts Collaborative summer intensive in Victoria, BC, Canada.
+It was there that they became aware of their remarkably-similar visions of dance and its history.
+Henry, who during 1986 had relocated from New York City to the University of Missouri-Kansas City to teach at its Conservatory of Music, beckoned Wylliams to join her there too which he did during 1990.
+During 1991, the two of them co-founded the Wylliams/Henry Danse Theatre and were its co-directors.

-During 1992, Wylliams choreographed, in collaboration with Heather White, what was to become his signature solo - Sweet In The Mornimg - with vocals by Bobby McFerrin.
+During 1991, Wylliams choreographed, in collaboration with Heather White, what was to become his signature solo - Sweet In The Morning - with vocals by Bobby McFerrin.

 Wylliams performed his Sweet In The Morning during Dance “Masters Night” (curated by Dianne McIntyre) Wednesday, July 3 at the 1996 National Black Arts Festival [NBAF] in Atlanta, GA.
 That signature solo danced by Wylliams was shown along with a select array of presentations by other NBAF performance artists in a televised documentary of the festival - Ark of the Spirit - with Avery Brooks produced by Turner Broadcasting System.